 The Referend Bier Blendery is based upon the Belgian geuzestekerij (or geuze-blendery) in which pubs, individuals, or commercial producers purchase young lambic from local brewers, age in oak casks and blend and package to taste.
 In order to execute this model in America, where coolships are scarce, we bring our mobile coolship to a local host brewery.
 There, we collect the wort brewed to our specification and send it to the coolship where the wort cools overnight in the ambient cold air before being brought back to the blendery to begin its extended aging in oak.

-Our Méthode Lambic beers aim to pay homage to Brussels' proud history and heritage of lambic through our distinctly modernist sensibility: take the best of the ancients, and make it new.
+We approach these naturally fermented beers with a distinctly modernist sensibility: take the best of the ancients, and make it new.